registerguard/django-ad-manager/README.md

 # Django Ad Manager (BETA)

-### Application that helps to manage, schedule and control [OpenX](http://www.openx.com/) ads from one server to another; intended for use on responsive webpages.
+### An application that helps to manage, schedule and control [OpenX](http://www.openx.com/) ads from one server to another; intended for use on responsive webpages.

-More information coming soon.
+Tested and working with Djago 1.3.

 ---